Comparing Pain Relievers

 • For self-treatment of inflammatory conditions, NSAIDs are favored due to their anti-inflammatory effects.

-• Aspirin may be a better treatment for arthritis as long but may have detrimental side effects.
+• Aspirin may be a better treatment for arthritis but may have detrimental side effects.

 Brand Names and Functions: